swiftlang/swift-evolution/visions/approachable-concurrency.md

 This vision does not cover existing pain points with task ordering and actor re-entrancy.
 These are important problems, but they are more prevalent in more advanced uses of concurrency and warrant a separate, dedicated exploration.

-Improving compiler or runtime diagnostics is also not covered here; these are important improvements to make, and they do not need to be reviewed through the Swift evolution process.
+Improving concurrency diagnostics and documentation is also not covered in this document.
+Diagnostics and documentation changes are not governed by the Swift evolution vision process, because these changes don't have long-term source compatibility and ABI constraints, so gating improvements behind a heavy weight review process isn't necessary.
+However, diagnostics and documentation are an extremely important tool for making the concurrency model more approachable, and they will be included in the implementation effort behind this vision.